有用GRAMMAR - IDIOM

 In anticipation of hard times

-The habit of saving something against a rainy day is almost unheard of
+The habit of saving something against a rainy day is almost unheard of among

 young people as they see the value of such saving continuously eroded (侵蝕)